stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 @PyTorchFoundation, @thakurLSTMItsEquations2018

 === Transformer
 With the advent of Large Language Models and influential works such as Attention Is All You Need @vaswaniAttentionAllYou2023, Transformer architectures have gained significant traction in the field of Deep Learning.
-Originally developed for natural language processing tasks, Transformers have since been successfully adapted to a variety of domains, such as time series forcasting as shown by Q. Wen et. al. in  "Transformers in Time Series: A Survey" @wenTransformersTimeSeries2023 due to their ability to model long-range dependencies.
+Originally developed for natural language processing tasks, Transformers have since been successfully adapted to a variety of domains, such as time series forecasting as shown by Q. Wen et. al. in  "Transformers in Time Series: A Survey" @wenTransformersTimeSeries2023 due to their ability to model long-range dependencies.

 In the following section, the core components and mechanisms of the Transformer architecture are outlined.

 *Architecture*

 An important concept in the Transformer architecture is Attention.
 It allows the model to capture dependencies between elements in the input sequence.
 An attention function can be viewed as a mapping from a query and a set of key–value pairs to an output.
 The output is a weighted sum of the values, where the weights are determined by a compatibility function between the query and the keys.
 This mechanism is illustrated in @self-attention-ill, where the input sequence is linearly projected into query, key, and value matrices to compute attention scores and generate contextualized representations.
-This procedure can be expressed with: $ "Attention"(Q,K, V) = "softmax"((Q K^T)/sqrt(d_k)) V $ #footnote([$M^T$ represents the transposed matrix of $M$])
+This procedure can be expressed with: $ "Attention"(Q,K, V) = "Softmax"((Q K^T)/sqrt(d_k)) V $ #footnote([$M^T$ represents the transposed matrix of $M$])
 @vaswaniAttentionAllYou2023

-When the dot product $Q K^T$ yields large values, the resulting attention scores can produce extremely sharp probability distributions after applying the softmax function.
+When the dot product $Q K^T$ yields large values, the resulting attention scores can produce extremely sharp probability distributions after applying the Softmax function.
 This can lead to vanishing gradients during training, making optimization unstable.
 To mitigate this effect, the attention scores are scaled by a factor of $1/(sqrt(d_k))$, where $d_k$ is the dimensionality of the key vector. @vaswaniAttentionAllYou2023

 In tasks involving sequential data, such as language modeling or time series forecasting, the model should not have access to future positions when making a prediction.
 To enforce this constraint, the Transformer uses a technique called masked attention, in which the attention weights for all positions beyond the current one are set to zero.
 This ensures that, when computing the representation for position $x_n$, the model can only attend to $x_(<=n)$ through $x_n$, but not to any $x_(>n)$.